What is orthodontics?

 Do braces hurt?

 The placement of brackets, archwires, and aligners on your teeth does not hurt.
-Once your treatment has begun and the teeth begin to move, you may feel some soreness of your teeth for one to four days.
+Once your treatment has begun and the teeth begin to move, you may feel some soreness of your teeth for two to three days.
 This discomfort can be managed by an over-the-counter pain reliever.
 Your lips and cheeks may also need one to two weeks to get used to the braces on your teeth.
-Soft wax will be provided to prevent discomfort.
+Soft nontoxic wax will be provided to prevent discomfort.

 Will braces interfere with playing sports?